What days can I go out?

 Where do I record my miles?

 Beginning October 1, enter your miles on our Google Form.
 Enter miles for each person who completes the distance.
-For example, if you and three teammates take a three-mile hike, each person should enter three miles in the form, for a total of nine miles entered for your team.
+For example, if you and three teammates take a three-mile hike, each person should enter three miles in the Google Form, for a total of nine miles entered for your team.

 How do I record my species observed?

 Use the iNaturalist app to enter your species.
-Instructions on using iNaturalist can be found here.
+View instructions on using iNaturalist.
 Enter species for your team on a per-observer basis.
 For example, if you are at Morven Park and you and your teammates see a wild turkey, you should take a photo to upload to iNaturalist for each teammate who observed the wild turkey.

 What if I’m a late signup for the Walk for Wildlife event?
 Do all my October activities count?